-The following are some major types of integrated circuit explained in details.
+The following are some major types of integrated circuits explained in detail.

 - Package based Classification

-- FC IC Substrate: Flip Chip or FC IC is a type of packaging through acquired through flipping chip which is featuring lower signal interference ratio, lower losses in circuit, higher performance, and efficient thermal dissipation.
+- FC IC Substrate: Flip Chip or FC IC is a type of packaging acquired through flipping chip which is featuring a lower signal interference ratio, lower losses in the circuit, higher performance, and efficient thermal dissipation.

 - Material based Classification

-- Flex IC Substrate: Such an IC is made through PE or PI resin and has coefficient of thermal expansion in between 13 to 27 ppm per degree Celsius.
+- Flex IC Substrate: Such an IC is made through PE or PI resin and has a coefficient of thermal expansion between 13 to 27 ppm per degree Celsius.

-The following is major classification based on bonding technology.
+The following is a major classification based on bonding technology.

 - Wire bonding.